KittyGiraudel/site/_posts/2013-08-05-offsets-sass-mixin.md

 Why don’t we create a _private mixin_ instead?
 Something that isn’t meant to be called and only helps us for our internal stuff.
 To do so, I renamed the mixin `position()` and overloaded it with another argument: the position type.

 _Note: you might want to rename it differently to avoid conflict with other mixins of your project.
-Indeed "position" is a quite common keyword._
+Indeed “position” is a quite common keyword._

 ```scss
 @mixin position($position, $args) {